-Aloe vera is a commonly-grown succulent, both for its spiky appearance and the gel in its leaves.
+Aloe vera is a commonly grown succulent, both for its spiky appearance and the gel in its leaves.
 If cared for properly all year long, they can grow tall stalks with flowers in orange, red, and yellow colors.
 In addition to their beautiful flowers and easy care requirements, aloe vera is popular for it's health benefits.
 To take advantage of all it's benefits, here's everything you need to know about how to cut aloe vera leaves for the best harvest.

-Aside from being a gorgeous succulent, aloe vera plants have a variety of health benefits and uses that make them an ideal plant to have around the house.
-It’s been used medicinally for thousands of years, and you may have even seen it contained in modern-day skincare products.
+Aside from being gorgeous succulents, aloe vera plants have a variety of health benefits and uses that make them ideal plants to have around the house.
+They have been used medicinally for thousands of years, and you may have even seen aloe vera in modern-day skin care products.
 But why not have the fresh stuff right at home?

-Aloe vera can be used at home with a variety of benefits, including:
+You can use aloe vera at home, as it has a variety of benefits, including:

 - Clearing acne